josephbhunt/active-storage-demo/README.md

 6. You can set which storage to use per environment in the environments files.
 See `config/environments/development.rb` and look at the `config.active_storage.service` setting.
 By default it references the `local` storage.
 7. Active storage has built in storage adapters for common storage options like S3.
 See `config/storage.yml` for commented examples.

+### Reference
+Check out the Rails ActiveStorage docs here https://edgeguides.rubyonrails.org/active_storage_overview.html

+## Challenge
+Your challenge is to add the code necessary to have the features described below.

+### Attaching a file
+1. A user should be able to attach one photo of a dog.

+### Attach multiple files
+1. A user should be able to attach multiple photos of a cat.

+### Removing a file
+1. A user shoul dbe able to delete any photo they have attached to a dog or a cat.

+### Link to file
+1. A user should be able to get a link to any of their photos that will go directly to the photo.

+### Download file
+1. A user should be able to download photos of their cats and dogs.

+## Bonous Points
+### Resize file with Image magic
+1. Storing the originial photos takes up too much space!
+When a user uploads a photo of a cat or dog the application should create thumbnail (100px x 100px, 72dpi) and a large (400px x 400px, 72dpi) image.
+The originaly should not be saved.